Gas Price Hikes Rippling through the Economy

 At the same time, Rutledge added, shippers are trying to max out the available space aboard every truck, hoping to deliver one big load, instead of two smaller ones.
 A standard eighteen wheeler can carry up to 26 pallets of freight and a maximum of 80,000 pounds, whether it's concrete blocks or feather pillows.

 Truckers, shippers, and brokers all have one concern in common these days -- higher gas prices are eating into their costs and forcing them to raise prices.
 Across the board, the number of small businesses raising prices has nearly doubled over the past three months, growing from just 8 percent in December to 15 percent in March, according to the National Federation of Independent Business.
 Owners blamed the hikes primarily on higher labor costs, but energy costs -- from gas prices to heating and electricity bills -- typically ran a close second.

-Over the week ending April 6, average gas prices rose 9.5 cents to just over $2.80 a gallon, marking the tenth consecutive week of increases, according to the Energy Information Administration.
-Higher prices were reported in every region, led by the West Coast, where average prices hit $3.13 a gallon and were as high $3.25 in parts of California -- a full 44 cents above the same period last year, the agency said.
+Over the week ending April 23, average gas prices across the nation continued to hover around $2.80 a gallon, according to the Energy Information Administration.
+High prices were reported in every region, led by the West Coast, where average prices hit $3.21 a gallon and were as high as $3.31 in parts of California -- a full 25 cents per gallon above the same period last year, the agency said.

 Despite nearly a dozen consecutive weeks of price hikes, demand has remained strong, averaging a record-high 9.472 million barrels a day in the first week of April.
 Numbers like that are proving to be both a boon and a curse for independent gas station owners.